abhinav37-git/eth-intermediate-module-2/README.md

 This will start a local blockchain network for testing and development purposes

-"npx hardhat run scripts/deploy.js --server localhost" Deploy your smart contract to the local network by running npx hardhat run scripts/deploy.js --network localhost in your project directory.
+"npx hardhat run scripts/deploy.js --network localhost" Deploy your smart contract to the local network by running npx hardhat run scripts/deploy.js --network localhost in your project directory.
 Make sure you have a deployment script (deploy.js) in the scripts directory that specifies the deployment logic.

-"npx run dev"
+"npm run dev"
 Finally, start your development server by running npm run dev in your project directory.
 This will start your application and make it accessible in your local development environment.